Community Edition | Enterprise Edition

 • Dimensions: 818 × 214 px

-• Whitespace: At least 30 px margin around the logo
+• Whitespace: at least 30 px margin around the logo

 Only one branding configuration can be active at a time.